Carlos7275/Carlos7275/README.md

 I'm a student 🎓 from Universidad Autonoma de Sinaloa(UAS) 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
 I'm currently into Web Development 🕸️ and working on Data Science 🤓.

-Joined Github **2** years ago.
+Joined Github **3** years ago.

 ### Talking about Personal Stuffs:

-- 🛠 &nbsp; I’m currently working with Laravel, Angular, Postgresql, <br /> Python and C, etc.
+- 🛠 &nbsp; I’m currently working with Laravel, Angular, Postgresql, <br /> Python , Flutter, etc.
 - 🚀 &nbsp; I’m currently learning Full Stack Development.
 - 📫 &nbsp; How to reach me: sandovallizarragacarlos@gmail.com | carlos_72_75@hotmail.com.